-Home Care: As the good weather arrives, your mom is going to be able to get outside more often.
+As the good weather arrives, your parents are going to be able to get outside more often.

 If you have a small campfire ring, patio fire pit, or charcoal grill, start a fire.
 When the coals are good and hot, get out the graham crackers, marshmallows, and chocolate squares.
 Get long bamboo skewers that have been soaked for the recommended amount of time or some sticks from the yard and let everyone roast their marshmallows and assemble the s’mores.